 The ending broke my heart, but also managed to piece it back together.
 Sophie lost a lot, but also gained a lot.
 It left the characters on a perfect note.
 It was a bit different from the endings found in typical women’s fiction novels, but I loved it.
 It was exactly the kind of ending I had been looking for, and it couldn’t have been found in a better book.
 Overall, this book delivered in terms of what women’s fiction should be: about a woman rediscovering herself, not falling in with the love interest at every turn.
 Sophie was a strong woman who just needed to find her strength again, as well as her feet.
 The ending leaves the characters on a positive, hopeful note, ending exactly the way a chapter in a real person’s real life would.

 The Characters: Near Flawless

-Each of the main characters was fully formed with individual personalities and depth.
+The Secret French Recipes of Sophie Valroux presents main characters who are fully formed with individual personalities and depth.
 They interacted almost flawlessly, though sometimes it felt a little too easy, like there should have been tension at some points, but it wasn’t there or wasn’t as strong as it should have been.

 I was a little bothered by Sophie in the beginning, but, as she grew as a person, she grew on me.
 It was hard to like her at first, but her mistakes, her jumps to conclusions, her unspoken battles with Jane, and the love she clearly has for the grandmother she hadn’t seen in 13 years because of her late mother’s meddling all helped her to endear herself to me.
 She wasn’t perfect, and knew it.